EnlightFragments/enlightfragments.github.io/_posts/2021-07-06-reproduction.markdown

 accept simples joys of life, make another life for reasons noone knows, and die.
 Keeping progress to nowhere.

-We are forced to have our own experiences, and than it will start again.
+We are forced to have our own experiences, and than it will start again, maybe.